Planck 2013 results. I. Overview of products and scientific results: Astrophysical products

-The brightness $I_\nu$ for optically-thin thermal dust emission is given by $ I_\nu = \tau_\nu B_{\nu}(T_d)$, where $\tau_\nu$ is the dust optical depth of the column of material and $B_{\nu}(T_d)$ is the Planck function for dust temperature $T_d$.
-In the \Planck\ dust model there are three parameters, $T$, $\tau_{353}$ at 353\,GHz, and $\beta$, the exponent of the assumed power-law frequency dependence of $\tau_\nu$.
-A conversion of $\tau_{353}$ to $E_{\rm B-V}$ has been obtained by correlating the submillimetre optical depth with SDSS reddening measurements of quasars, a very similar approach to the one adopted by \citet{schlegel1998}.
+The dust temperature $T_{\rm d}$ is determined by multi-frequency fitting of a greybody SED for optically thin thermal dust, $I_\nu = \tau_\nu B_{\nu}(T_{\rm d})$, where $\tau_\nu$ is the dust optical depth of the column of material and $B_{\nu}(T_{\rm d})$ is the Planck function for $T_{\rm d}$.
+In the \Planck\ dust model there are three parameters, $T_{\rm d}$, $\tau_{353}$ at 353\,GHz, and $\beta$, the exponent of the assumed power-law frequency dependence of $\tau_\nu$.
+Conversion of $\tau_{353}$ to $E_{\rm B-V}$ is established by correlating the submillimetre optical depth with SDSS reddening measurements of quasars, a very similar approach to the one adopted by \citet{schlegel1998}.

-All-sky maps of $T_d$ and $\tau$ from \Planck\ were first presented by \citet{planck2011-7.0} using a fixed $\beta$.
-In the new \Planck\ dust model \citep{planck2013-p06b}, the maps of $T_d$ and $\tau_{353}$ are at 5\arcmin\ resolution while $\beta$ is estimated at 35\arcmin.
-This provides a much more detailed description of the thermal dust emission than the \cite{finkbeiner1999} model, which assumed constant $\beta$ and used a $T_d$ map with an angular resolution of several degrees.
+All-sky maps of $T_{\rm d}$ and $\tau$ from \Planck\ were first presented by \citet{planck2011-7.0} using a fixed $\beta$.
+In the new \Planck\ dust model \citep{planck2013-p06b}, the maps of $T_{\rm d}$ and $\tau_{353}$ are at 5\arcm\ resolution, while $\beta$ is estimated at 35\arcm.
+This provides a much more detailed description of the thermal dust emission than the \cite{finkbeiner1999} model, which assumed constant $\beta$ and used a $T_{\rm d}$ map with an angular resolution of several degrees.

-The high resolution of the \Planck\ product is a major improvement which results in a much more detailed mapping of column density structure, especially in denser regions of the ISM where the equilibrium temperature of big dust grains changes on small angular scales due to attenuation of the radiation field and also, it appears, to changes in the intrinsic dust opacity (and its ability to emit).
-Because of the increase in sensitivity, a better control of systematic effects, and the combination of four intensity maps at 5\arcmin\ resolution spanning the peak of the SED and into the Rayleigh-Jeans region, the new \Planck\ $E_{\rm B-V}$ product also provides a more precise estimate of the dust column density even in the diffuse ISM where $T_d$ is not varying as strongly on small scales.
+The high resolution of \Planck\ is a major improvement that results in a much more detailed mapping of column density structure, especially in denser regions of the ISM where the equilibrium temperature of big dust grains changes on small angular scales due to attenuation of the radiation field and also, it appears, to changes in the intrinsic dust opacity and its ability to emit.
+Because of the increase in sensitivity, better control of systematic effects, and the combination of four intensity maps at 5\arcm\ resolution spanning the peak of the SED and into the Rayleigh-Jeans region, the new \Planck\ $E_{\rm B-V}$ product also provides a precise estimate of the dust column density even in the diffuse ISM where $T_{\rm d}$ does not vary as strongly on small scales.